 Activity: Decide on a Problem

-Now that you have discovered and gathered evidence of the issues in your community, it is time to choose a problem your team would like to work on for the project.
+Now that you have discovered and gathered evidence of the issues in your community and learned about the 2017 Technovation themes, it is time to choose a problem your team would like to work on for the project.

 What you will need:

 - Pens or markers

 - Or, if you are on a virtual team, you can use ideaboardz.

 What you will do:

 - Have everyone think about the community needs and write down the problems they are interested in solving on a post-it, a piece of paper, or a notecard on ideaboardz.com.
 Put one idea on each post-it.
 No idea is right or wrong.

 - For each problem, include two sentences.
 Write one about why the problem is important and what the evidence is for this.Write the second one about whom the problem affects and how.